About doulas

 - help you learn about breastfeeding or bottle-feeding.

-You can talk with the doula about exactly how you’d like her to be involved in your pregnancy, birth and postnatal care.
-Many doulas offer various services or you can work with your doula to create a service that suits your individual needs.
+You can talk with the doula about exactly how you’d like them to be involved in your pregnancy, birth and postnatal care.
+Many doulas offer various services, or you can work with your doula to create a service that suits your individual needs.
 Some women hire a doula just for after the birth.

 Choosing a doula